Heroin is an illegal and highly-addictive drug.

 Mild Heroin Withdrawal Symptoms

-Withdrawal from heroin is often referred to as being ‘dope sick’ with symptoms mimicking the flu.
+Withdrawal from heroin often has symptoms mimicking the flu.
 As the length of time from the last use increases, so does the severity of the withdrawal symptoms:

 - Runny nose